On the simulated kinematic distributions of heavy meson decays: Semileptonic decays into resonances in EvtGen

 This treatment has severe consequences: the phase-space suppression from powers of $|\vec{p}_R|$ in Eq.~\eqref{eq::decmoms} is completely absent, resulting in a non-vanishing $M^2$ spectrum at $M^2 = (M_B - m_\ell)^2$.
 As a result the hadronic invariant mass spectrum features a significantly enhanced tail, in particular for broad resonances.
 Due to the distortion of the hadronic invariant mass spectrum, the $q^2$-spectrum is also affected with an excess of generated events at low $q^2$.

 In the following, we discuss the aforementioned distortions for the phenomenologically relevant case of charged-current semileptonic $B$-meson decays into four charm resonances, collectively referred to as $D^{\ast\ast}$: the broad $D_0^\ast(2300)$ and the $D_1'(2430)$, as well as the narrow $D_1(2420)$ and $D_2^\ast(2460)$.
 While the latter are well established and clearly visible resonances in the $D^{(\ast)}\pi(\pi)$ invariant mass spectra \cite{Belle:2007uwr,BaBar:2008cfy,BaBar:2008dar,Belle:2022yzd}, the former are broad structures, likely associated to two resonance poles \cite{Albaladejo:2016lbb,Du:2017zvv,Meissner:2020khl,Du:2025beb}.
 However, most experimental studies and event generators treat these broad states as single resonances.
 The form factors of the four decays are simulated with form factor models developed for the narrow-width limit, such as the update of the Isgur-Scora-Grinstein-Wise model (ISGW2) \cite{Scora:1995ty} or the HQET-based Leibovich-Ligeti-Stewart-Wise (LLSW) model \cite{Leibovich:1997tu,Leibovich:1997em}.
-In the EvtGen implementation of both models, all resonance-mass dependent terms are evaluated with the invariant mass of the final-state system, not the nominal resonance mass.\footnote{The correctness of this approach is unclear and not the topic of this work.
-Recently first studies of $b\rightarrow c$ transitions beyond the narrow-width limit started to become available \cite{Gustafson:2023lrz,Manzari:2024nxr,Papucci:2024qbt}.}
+In the EvtGen implementation of both models, all resonance-mass dependent terms are evaluated with the invariant mass of the final-state system, not the nominal resonance mass.
+While the correctness of this approach is unclear, this work does not focus on the physics of hadronic resonances but rather on a purely algorithmic problem.
+For first studies of $b\rightarrow c$ transitions beyond the narrow-width limit we refer the reader to Refs.~\cite{Gustafson:2023lrz,Manzari:2024nxr,Papucci:2024qbt}.